-- View fencing - Patio, deck area including second story structures, pool, and breezeways - M. The Applicant's Engineer or Surveyor shall install a marker to designate the location of the house at the major building corners.
+• Patio, deck area including second story structures, pool, and breezeways

+L. The Applicant's Engineer or Surveyor shall install a marker to designate the location of the house at the major building corners.
 The markers should be at least 3 feet in height with a colored ribbon at the top of the marker.
-The applicant shall install markers at least two (2) weeks prior to the Formal Hillside Committee meeting and remove immediately following the formal committee meeting.
+The applicant shall install markers at least two (2) weeks prior to the Formal Hillside Committee meeting and remove immediately following the Formal Hillside Committee meeting.